Board of Directors

 The Independent Directors are intended to represent a diversity of experience and interests, being individuals known and respected on a regional and national basis and representative of the Canadian population, including gender, linguistic, minority and geographic representation.

-A senior executive and CEO, Catherine has led the advancement of the strategic value of information technology as a business enabler at Vancity Credit Union, Pacific Blue Cross, and CAA British Columbia.
-She currently serves on several Boards, including those of Insurance Corporation of B.C.
-(ICBC), the Burnaby Board of Trade, MedicAlert Canada, Artsclub theatre, and is also the Executive in Residence at the Beedie School of Business, Simon Fraser University.
-She holds a BMath degree from University of Waterloo, a MEd and PhD from University of Toronto, and is a well-known speaker at conferences in North America, Europe, and China as well as an active blogger and author.
+A senior executive and CEO, Catherine has led the advancement of the strategic value of information technology as a business enabler at Vancity Credit Union, Pacific Blue Cross and CAA British Columbia.
+She serves on several boards, including those of Real Estate Board of Greater Vancouver (REBGV), MedicAlert Canada and Artsclub theatre.
+She holds a BMath degree from University of Waterloo, a MEd and PhD from University of Toronto.
+Dr. Boivie has been publicly recognized for her contributions, including being named as one of Canada's top 100 most powerful women by the Women's Executive Network in the "Trailblazers and Trendsetters" category and the recipient of the Queen Elizabeth Diamond Jubilee medal for being a "catalyst for technology transformation".

 Darlene currently serves on the boards of Aquatera Utilities Inc, CKUA Radio Foundation, and Watt Consulting Group.
 She has almost 30 years work experience, with 15 years focused on leading risk management functions for companies.
 In the past, she has served on a number of boards, including the Safety Codes Council, the Management Employees Pension Board, and the Calgary Police Commission.
 She holds a Bachelor of Commerce (Hons) from the University of Manitoba, and the Chartered Financial Analyst (CFA), Financial Risk Manager (FRM) and Institute of Corporate Directors (ICD.D) designations, as well as certification in tribunal administrative justice.
 Since 1995, she is an active volunteer with the CFA Institute, and recently completed her term on the global Disciplinary Review Committee.
 She was awarded the Queen Elizabeth II Diamond Jubilee Medal for her contributions to Canada.